zeljkozeljko/StochOptInvProb/README.md

 # Stochastic Optimisation for Large-Scale Inverse Problems

-This repository contains the implementation of the numerical experiments for the paper [A Guide to Stochastic Optimisation for Large-Scale Inverse Problems](https://arxiv.org/abs/2406.06342)
+This repository contains the implementation of the numerical experiments for the preprint

+M. Ehrhardt, Z. Kereta, J. Liang, J. Tang (2024) [A Guide to Stochastic Optimisation for Large-Scale Inverse Problems](https://arxiv.org/abs/2406.06342)

 If you have any questions please contact the authors